starlighttrader/starlighttrader.github.io/src/mdx_docs/RefundPolicy.md

 - Contact our support team through the contact form
 - Provide your order number and reason for the refund
 - Refunds are typically processed within 5-7 business days
+- The final refund amount may be reduced by any applicable payment processing fees or charges levied by the payment provider (Stripe, PayPal, CashFree etc.)

 ## 5. Exceptions